 UMD: A Globally Connected University

-In response to competencies for student affairs/higher education professionals outlined by the National Association of Student Personnel Administrators (NASPA) an American of College Personnel Association (ACPA) Student Affairs Competencies regarding social justice and inclusion (SJI) and assessment, evaluation, and research (AER), the Higher Education in Ghana Study Abroad (HEGSA) program will focus on the role of student affairs and assessment practices in the context of Ghanaian higher education.
+In response to competencies for student affairs/higher education professionals outlined by the National Association of Student Personnel Administrators (NASPA) an American of College Personnel Association (ACPA) Student Affairs Competencies regarding social justice and inclusion (SJI) and assessment, evaluation, and research (AER), the Higher Education in the Ghanaian Context (HEGC!) program will focus on the role of student affairs and assessment practices in the context of Ghanaian higher education.
 As social justice educators, student affairs and higher education professionals should understand the implications of higher education and the role of student affairs in an international context.
-Particularly considering the sociohistorical relationship between the United States and West Africa, HEGSA will expand beyond Western ideals of social justice education and engage participants in a critical examination of concepts related to power, privilege, and oppression.
+Particularly considering the sociohistorical relationship between the United States and West Africa, HEGC! will expand beyond Western ideals of social justice education and engage participants in a critical examination of concepts related to power, privilege, and oppression.
 Moreover, West Africa is often overlooked as a location for study abroad programs; there is a great deal of formal and cultural knowledge waiting the attention of U.S. higher education scholars and practitioners.

-The Higher Education in Ghana Study Abroad program not only expands the scope of study abroad options, it also focuses on project based learning for students in collaboration with higher education/student services professionals in Ghana.
+The Higher Education in the Ghanaian Context program not only expands the scope of study abroad options, it also focuses on project based learning for students in collaboration with higher education/student services professionals in Ghana.
 You will engage in readings, reflections and discussions prior to, during and following the study aboard program.
-In addition, you will work as collaborators with specific student services personnel professionals (SSPPs) from predetermined campus partners at the University of Cape Coast, Cape Coast, Ghana on the development of necessary resources/tools for those campus partners throughout the program.
-During the study aboard experience in the country of Ghana, you will engage in cultural experiences, gain historical knowledge, visit with educators, policymakers, and administrators at varying levels of the educational pipeline, visit various institutions of higher education, engage with student services professionals affiliated with the institutions we'll visit, interact with higher education/student services graduate students, and develop, co-produce, and present materials during a symposium on the campus of the University of Cape Coast, Cape Coast, Ghana.
+In addition, you will work as collaborators with a partner at a Ghanaian higher education institution.
+During the study aboard experience in the country of Ghana, you will engage in cultural experiences, gain historical knowledge, visit with educators, policymakers, and administrators at varying levels of the educational pipeline, visit various institutions of higher education, engage with student services professionals affiliated with the institutions we'll visit, interact with higher education/student services graduate students, and develop, co-produce, and present materials during a symposium on the campus of the University of Maryland.

 1. Gain knowledge, through experience and direct study, the culture, history and structure of education in post liberation Ghana and other countries on the African continent